harelba/q/README.markdown

 ## Installation
 Current stable version is `1.3.0`.

+Three installation options:
+* Homebrew for mac
+* RPM
-RPM + Manual installation exist.
+* Manual installation

 Debian packaging is in progress.

 Installation instructions can be found [here](INSTALL.markdown)